When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 Will Iain Sterling be narrating the present?

-Voiceover hero Iain Stirling has confirmed he may even be again to offer his witticisms for sequence six.
+Voiceover hero Iain Stirling has confirmed he may even be again to offer his witticisms for collection six.

 Talking on Good Morning Britain, he teased: “Do you know what, it’s gonna be an absolute blast.Winter Love Island is gonna come back sooner than you thought and it’s gonna be enjoyable.”

-The brand new sequence is reportedly going to have a smaller forged than Love Island 2019, with the casting crew already approaching potential Islanders.
+The brand new collection is reportedly going to have a smaller solid than Love Island 2019, with the casting workforce already approaching potential Islanders.

-One man claimed he was approached by somebody from ITV whereas at a pool get together in Spain, who stated they have been in search of extra distinct character sorts on the present.
+One man claimed he was approached by somebody from ITV whereas at a pool celebration in Spain, who mentioned they have been on the lookout for extra distinct persona sorts on the present.

-Although be warned – solely six of this yr’s 36 Islanders made it to the present by way of its utility course of – the remaining 30 have been put ahead by administration, or scouted by casting groups.
+Although be warned – solely six of this yr’s 36 Islanders made it to the present via its software course of – the remaining 30 have been put ahead by administration, or scouted by casting groups.

 Unlikely.
-While the present streams reside through ITV Hub concurrently with its TV broadcast, there are at the moment no plans from Love Island bosses to introduce a reside feed from the villa (just like the one Huge Brother had in its heyday).
+While the present streams dwell by way of ITV Hub concurrently with its TV broadcast, there are at the moment no plans from Love Island bosses to introduce a dwell feed from the villa (much like the one Large Brother had in its heyday).
 Learn what the producers needed to say about it right here.

 Sure, there’ll.
-This sequence is an extra model of the present, not a alternative for the all-summer-long epic that viewers know and love.
-Briefly, there’s going to be numerous Love Island in 2020!
+This collection is an extra model of the present, not a alternative for the all-summer-long epic that viewers know and love.
+Briefly, there’s going to be quite a lot of Love Island in 2020!

+Love Island will launch on Sunday 12th January and proceed weeknights and Sundays on ITV2

 Add Comment